What it is

 What I learned

-• Git as a source of truth has real advantages.
-It forces good discipline around configuration, secrets management, and reproducibility.
+• Treating Git as the source of truth has real advantages.
+It enforces discipline around configuration, secrets management, and reproducibility.